OCA/event/event_product/README.rst

 Known issues / Roadmap
 ======================

-* If you install this module, you will install *sale* too.
-If you do not want to sale events, but just to handle internal ones, this can be disturbing because you will be asked to configure accounting and you will install a lot of dependencies.
+* Installing this module will install sale too.
+If you do not intend to sell events, but just handle internal ones, this can be annoying since the sale module requires complex configuration with accounting and external dependencies.

   However, this happens because this module needs the ``event_type_id`` field in products, which is added by the *event_sale* module, which installs